laxdog/poloniexlendingbot/docs/market_analysis.rst

 =============  ========================================================================================================

-ma_debug_logging
+ma_debug_log
-''''''''''''''''
+''''''''''''

-``ma_debug_logging`` when enabled will print to screen some of the internal information around the MACD and percentile calculations
+``ma_debug_log`` when enabled will print to screen some of the internal information around the MACD and percentile calculations

 configuration
 ~~~~~~~~~~~~~